justwriteclick/docslikecode/README.md

 Test your additions and changes to content by running a local build.

-On macOS after Catalina, you can

-On a macOS prior to Catalina, you need to install brew, bundler.io, and Ruby version manager:
+On macOS you need to install brew, bundler.io, and Ruby version manager so that you can use a particular version of Ruby:

 1. Use brew to install a Ruby version manager.